 Our science-based business model has a proven track record with U.S. Food and Drug Administration (the "FDA") approval and commercial launches of three products: RYANODEX® (dantrolene sodium) ("RYANODEX") bendamustine ready-to-dilute ("RTD"), 500ml solution ("BELRAPZO"), rapidly infused bendamustine RTD ("BENDEKA").
 We market our products through marketing partners and/or our internal direct sales force.
 We market RYANODEX and BELRAPZO, and Teva Pharmaceutical Industries Ltd. markets BENDEKA through its subsidiary Cephalon, Inc. In addition, in February 2022, we announced the commercial availability of PEMFEXY®, our novel pemetrexed product ("PEMFEXY"), a branded alternative to ALIMTA® for metastatic nonsquamous nonsmall cell lung cancer and malignant pleural mesothelioma, and in January 2022, we announced the commercial availability of our recently approved product, vasopressin, an A-rated generic alternative to Vasostrict®, with 180 days of marketing exclusivity.
+During the first quarter of 2023, we gave notice to customers and the FDA that we were withdrawing from the vasopressin market.
+Inventory on hand and in the distribution channel is expected to be depleted by the end of the second quarter of 2023.

 With several pipeline projects underway and the potential for product launches over the next few years, we believe we have many growth opportunities ahead.
 We believe that each of our pipeline projects currently has the potential to enter the market as a first-in-class, first-to-file, first-to-market or best-in-class product.
 In particular, we are applying our expertise to conduct novel research regarding the potential for Ryanodex to address conditions including nerve agent, acute radiation syndrome, traumatic brain injury/concussion and Alzheimer's disease as well as investigations of compounds such as EA-114 (our fulvestrant product candidate) for patients with HR-positive advanced breast cancer.
 Our clinical development program also includes a license agreement with Combioxin, SA under which we were granted exclusive, worldwide development commercialization rights to CAL02, a novel first-in-class antitoxin agent for Phase 2b/3 development for the treatment of severe pneumonia in combination with traditional antibacterial drugs and a license agreement with AOP Orphan, for the commercial rights to its product, landiolol in the United States.
-Landiolol is a leading hospital emergency use product, which is currently approved in Europe for the treatment of non-compensatory sinus tachycardia and tachycardic supraventricular arrhythmias.
+Landiolol is a leading hospital emergency use product in Europe, where it is currently approved for the treatment of non-compensatory sinus tachycardia and tachycardic supraventricular arrhythmias.